-Well-known for its sunshine, tapas, siestas, and fantastic wine, Spain has always been a popular holiday destination.
-Boasting the second-highest amount of international visitors in the world in 2017, travelling to Spain is only growing in popularity.
-However, with all these people wanting to experience the Spanish sun and laid-back lifestyle for themselves, you are sure to beg the question: How much will a trip to Spain cost?
+Is Spain expensive?
+How much will a trip to Spain cost?
+Well-known for its sunshine, tapas, siestas and fantastic wine, Spain has always been a popular holiday destination.
+However, with all these people wanting to experience the Spanish sun and laid-back lifestyle for themselves, it’s likely you’re wondering if Spain is an expensive destination to visit.

 Now that we’ve covered the cost of accommodation, it is time to get into the price of another major category in your Spanish travel budget: transportation.
 You’re going to need to get around the country and the cities you’re visiting somehow and, unfortunately, it is going to cost you.

-There are two different areas you need to factor in when you’re considering how much to budget for transport costs in Spain: intercity transport (ie. long distance coaches and train) and city public transport (ie. metros, trams, and buses).
+There are two different areas you need to factor in when you’re considering how much to budget for transport costs in Spain: intercity transport (ie. long-distance coaches and train) and city public transportation (ie. metros, trams, and buses).
 I’m going to cover intercity transport first.

-Sure, you can save money on train tickets in Spain if you book months in advance and they are fast and comfortable, however, if you want to be a little bit flexible with your itinerary or are trying to save as much money as you can, then the train is just not an affordable option.
+Sure, you can save money on train tickets in Spain if you book months in advance (we recommend using Omio for this) and they are fast and comfortable, however, if you want to be a little bit flexible with your Spain itinerary or are trying to save as much money as you can, then the train isn’t the most affordable option.

 All in all, if don’t rent a car, only plan to travel between cities only every three or four days or so and walk most places instead of relying on the bus, metro, or uber/taxis, then expect to spend an average of about €8-10 per day on transportation.

 If you rent a car, expect to spend about €20-30 on transport costs once you factor in everything from petrol to parking to insurance – assuming you’re splitting the cost of a car hire between two people.